 It is interesting to watch.
 It doesn’t seem to use much water.
-But quite a bit comes out during both spinning and drying.
-When you put it on dry, it tumbles what’s inside, and also keeps putting water into the sink through the hose.
+But quite a bit drains out into the sink during both spinning and drying.
+When you put it on dry, it tumbles what’s inside, and also keeps dunking water into the sink through the hose.

 Now, as I was told, it does not dry like a regular dryer.
 It is hooked up to a 110 instead of a 220.
-So just doesn’t have the power.
-But I let it dry some and took towels out and just hung them up.
-As I did some of my clothing.
+So it just doesn’t have the power.
+But I let it dry a little while and then took the towels out and just hung them up.
+As I did my clothing.

 For someone who has been washing their laundry by hand for four weeks, this is a VAST improvement!
 So I am not complaining.

-I put very little detergent, etc. into the little compartments.
+I put very little detergent or fabric softener into the little compartments.
 And still things came out very clean.

-It cleaned them perfectly.
+It cleaned them.
 White as could be.
-I was thinking I was going to have to order new socks!
+I was thinking I was going to have to order new socks.